woolllff/DAA_project/README.md

 ## Problem [Better Half](https://algomuse.net/archivecontest?contest_number=20)

-### Solution Discription:
+### Solution Description:
 <p>

-The diffrence array C tells us if we take the element in A instead of B at the same index, then by how much the sum  will increase.
+The difference array C gives us the amount by which the sum will increase if we take the element in A instead of that in B at the same index.

-So we just find the n greatest elements in the C array, that will give us the index of the elements we have to take from A and the rest will be taken from B.
+So we just find the n greatest elements in the C array,  that will give us the index of the n elements we have to take from A and the other n elements will be taken from B.

-Now if we use the sort function we end up with O(nlog(n)), so we can't use sort.
+Here if we use the sort function we end up with time complexity of O(nlog(n)), so we cannot use sort.

-We instead use partial sort which will sort such that any element before a specified k wll be smaller than the element at k, and any element after k will be greater than the element at k.
-This can be done using the partition technique of the quicksort method, but the worst case becomes O(n^2), to reduce that we will use the median of median technique to find a suitable pivot such that we only work on a ratio of the array each time and that will insure we get worst case O(n).
+We instead use partial sort which sorts the array such that any element preceding k will be smaller than the element at k, and any element succeeding k will be greater than the element at k.
+This can be done using the partitioning technique of the quicksort method, but in this case, the worst-case takes O(n^2) time.
+To reduce this, we can use the median of medians technique to find a suitable pivot such that we only need work on a ratio of the array each time and this will ensure that we get worst-case O(n).

 </p>

-### Psudo Codes:
+### Pseudo Codes:
 ##### Algo1
 <p>
 Make an array C such as.